MakaylaSoh/language_interpretor/README.md

 Description:

 Each file is an interpretor using different methods and for slightly different versions of JILI.
 Specific language descriptions are described at the top of the file.
+To understand the use of each JILI version, look at the test cases (examples) at the bottom of each file.
+The top-interp function both parses and interps the input JILI program.

 PARSING